A to Z Diseases

 What is the treatment for PCOD?

 There is no permanent treatment for PCOD.
 Treatment is based on the symptoms to alleviate it and life style modifications.
-Treatment includes oral pills to regulate menstrual cycle for those suffering from it, diabetic medications like metformin to combat insulin resistance, anti oestrogen drugs like clomphiphane, laser or electrolysis removal of unwanted hair.
+Treatment includes oral pills to regulate menstrual cycle for those suffering from it, diabetic medications like metformin to combat hypoglycemic hormone resistance, anti oestrogen drugs like clomphiphane, laser or electrolysis removal of unwanted hair.
 Surgical intervention by laparoscopic ovarian drilling or partial ovarian resection may be performed in extreme cases.

 Lifestyle modifications like reducing weight by having a properly balanced diet, exercise, avoiding fast foods and carbonated drinks, regular sleep pattern and maintaining a healthy and active lifestyle.